 In terms of pronunciation, the Oxford English Dictionary notes that “so far as frequency of use is concerned, the word might be regarded as fully naturalized; but the pronunciation has not been anglicized, there being in fact no English analogy which could serve as a guide”.

 Note: though there is a consensus regarding the general etymology of the word ‘ennui’, there are disagreements regarding some minor aspects of its history.
-For example, unlike the Oxford English Dictionary, the Merriam Webster dictionary lists ‘1732’ as the year where the term was first used in English.
+For example, unlike the Oxford English Dictionary, the Merriam-Webster dictionary lists ‘1732’ as the year when the term was first used in English.

 Summary and conclusions

-• People can experience either a general sense of ennui in their life, or they can experience it in relation to a specific domain, such as their work, their studies, or their hobbies.
+- Some people experience a general sense of ennui in life, whereas others experience it in a specific domain, like their hobbies or work.

-• Signs that you’re suffering from ennui include being bored, feeling that your routine is dull and monotonous, lacking enthusiasm or excitement, feeling that what you do isn’t meaningful or fulfilling, feeling dissatisfied, not caring about the future, feeling unmotivated, and being physically or mentally exhausted (or both).
+- Signs of ennui include feeling that your routine is dull and monotonous, lacking enthusiasm and motivation excitement, feeling that what you do is meaningless, not caring about the future, and being exhausted.